peekxc/simplextree/README.md

 [#](#degree) _SimplexTree_ $ **degree**(\[*vertices*\])

-Returns the degree of a given vertex or set of vertices, i.e. the number of 1-simplices each vertex is a face of.
-Higher order simplices are not counted, for that see #cofaces.
+Returns the degree of a given vertex or set of vertices.

 [#](#adjacent) _SimplexTree_ $ **adjacent**(_vertex_)